History of Sylhet: Bengal Sultanate period

 In addition, 1486 marked the birth of Chaitanya whose ancestral homes are in Golapganj and Baniachong.
 Hindus believe Chaitanya was a reincarnation of Krishna and will return during the Kholi Zug.
 In 1499, a Persian nobleman from Isfahan known as Prince Sakhi Salamat settled in a rural village in South Sylhet known as Prithimpassa (now located in Kulaura).
 Being a wealthy nobleman; his son, Ismail Khan Lodhi, was granted a jagir by the Mughals and given the status of Nawab in addition to other prestigious titles.
-In 1511, Alauddin Husain Shah's general Rukun Khan was made the governor of Sylhet.
+In 1511, Alauddin Husain Shah's Turk general Rukn Khan was made the governor of Sylhet.
 In 1512, Khan enlarged the dargah of Shah Jalal, according to an ancient Persian inscription.
 Khan was succeeded by Gawhar Khan Aswari.

 Bhanu Narayan of the Ita dynasty defeated a rebel of the Tripura Kingdom.
 The Tripura Raja then awarded him as the first raja of the Ita kingdom (Rajnagar), subordinate to the Kingdom.

 In 1489, Pratapgarh ruler Turani's great-great-grandson Malik Pratap declared independence from the Tripura Kingdom whilst the Tripura Raja Pratap Manikya II was busy fighting a war against his elder brother, Dhanya.
 Malik then allied with the Tripura Raja in the war, and so Manikya formally recognised the independence of the Pratapgarh Kingdom and gave him the title of Raja.

 Raja Bazid of Pratapgarh, the grandson of Raja Malik Pratap, repulsed an invasion by the powerful neighbouring kingdom of Kachar.
 He then expanded the power and influence of his own kingdom, stretching its frontiers as far west as the borders of Jangalbari in Kishoreganj.
 In light of these achievements, Bazid gave himself the new title of Sultan, placing himself on the same level as the Sultan of Bengal, Alauddin Husain Shah.